Updated: 5 days ago

 Plan the ‘sale’, when you write the Advertisement

 Answer ALL these questions in the Ad - Who?, What?, Where?, When?, Why?, How? and How Much?

-The Ad must be in ‘your voice’ - you don't need to do the voice-over, but the FEEL of the Ad must reflect your Businesses VIBE.
+The Ad must be in ‘your voice’ (your branding) - you don't need to do the voice-over, but the FEEL of the Ad must reflect your Businesses VIBE.
 The station is there to help, but don’t let the station change ‘your voice’.